 The Tampa Bay Lightning fired coach Guy Boucher after a 5-3 loss to the Ottawa Senators on Saturday night, the team announced Sunday.

-Assistants Martin Raymond and Dan Lacroix were set to serve as coaches for Sunday night's game against the Winnipeg Jets.
+Assistants Martin Raymond and Dan Lacroix will serve as coaches for Sunday night's game against the Winnipeg Jets.

-With a 13-17-1 record, the Lightning were next to last in the Eastern Conference standings after starting the lockout-shortened season 6-1.
-Tampa Bay had lost six of its past 10 games.
+With a 13-17-1 record, the Lightning are next to last in the Eastern Conference standings after starting the lockout-shortened season 6-1.
+Tampa Bay has lost six of its past 10 games.

-After general manager Steve Yzerman hired Boucher in 2010, the coach led the Lightning to the Eastern Conference finals in 2011.
+After Yzerman hired Boucher in 2010, the coach led the Lightning to the Eastern Conference finals in 2011.
 But Tampa Bay didn't make the playoffs last season and isn't likely to reach the postseason again this year.

 Possible replacements for Boucher are Lindy Ruff, who was fired in February by the Buffalo Sabres, and Jon Cooper, the coach of the Lightning's American Hockey League team, ESPN.com reported.